bernmc/flashstor-trueNAS-fancontrol/README.md

 * You can edit other users through **Credentials --> Local Users --> select the user** and hit **EDIT.**  Scroll down to the bottom of the user edit box, and make sure the checkbox for "**Allow all sudo commands**" is checked.
 Optionally, check the "**Allow all sudo commands without password**" box.
 I'd recommend going back and unchecking that one when you're done - basic security. **Save** to get back to the main screen.
 * Select **System Settings --> Shell** from the side menu and you should find yourself inside TrueNAS' terminal
 * [You could also do all of this by SSH and use a fancy AI-enabled editor like [Warp](https://app.warp.dev/referral/EJGN8D).]
-* You now have the option of prefacing all/most of the commands that follow with "**sudo**", or just go for god-mode with "**sudo su**".
+* You now have the option of prefacing all/most of the commands that follow with "**sudo**", or just go for god-mode with **`sudo su`**.
 I'm going to assume you're god for the rest of this guide.
 * If your `sudo su` was succesful, your shell prefix should change to **`root@truenas`** .
 Unleash hell
 * [Note that if you opt for the safer option of sudo -ing each command individually, you may have to get a bit smart with some commands as linux will only apply sudo to the first part of a two part command (because: Reasons). eg: 	`echo 155 > /sys/class/hwmon/hwmon10/pwm1 `  will change the fan speed (if it's on hwmon10 )if you've sudo su 'd (ie god mode), but you will need to use  `echo 155 | sudo tee /sys/class/hwmon/hwmon10/pwm1` if you're not root, and sudo'ing each command individually.]